Stexinator/TheWitcherTRPG/README.md

 - improved ptBr translations (by (by @pedroaugustobt))
 - fixing some deprecations
 - improve support for modules => data is now loaded dynamically from the config
-  - every entry in verbal combat (later you will be able to add new entries)
+  - everything in verbal combat (also adding new entries)
   - skills can be assigned different attributes (this will not be reflected in the UI)
   - stats can be renamed
   - everything in critical wounds can be modified